|Index||10 reviews in total|

 It is listed as a comedy, but you won't be laughing.
 This is a story about a family of frail people who finally as one start to open up to the world around them.
 Each of them has their own protective layer that they need to break out of, and it is really not funny to watch.
 It is not a bad story, and it is told by a great cast, and the rural Seattle area looks great in the travel montages.
 I didn't like it, but you probably will.
 And Ellen Page is just so tiny, and broken in this her character never seems to really get better, and then she does no reason why.
 You could say that the healing of her Aunt, and Father was what she needed to heal herself, but you never see her actually healed as a result, just the result itself.

 First, I am very picky about movies.
-I dislike most modern films because they lack solid acting, a thoughtful plot, and meaningful pacing, and instead opt for a quick paced romp simply to keep the viewer entertained for 90 minutes.
-This film was very different for me.
+I dislike most modern films because they lack solid acting, a thoughtful plot, and meaningful pacing, and instead opt for a fast-paced romp to keep the viewer entertained for 90 minutes.
+This film is quite different.
 The pace was not rushed, the characters were developed, and the acting was superb.
-I've now watched this film multiple times and pick up new emotions from studying the actors each time.
-It is also a very thoughtful film about who we think we are, and how fixated we are on how we think life ought to be, and I feel like anyone who takes some time to ponder about this film will have a lot to think about and enjoy reflecting on.
+I've now watched this film multiple times and pick up new things from each viewing.
+It is a very thoughtful film about who we think we are, and how fixated we are on how we think life ought to be, and I feel like anyone who takes some time to ponder about this film will have a lot to think about and enjoy reflecting on.

 *** This review may contain spoilers ***